-- a) Gamma spectral analysis for fission and activation gases, - b) Removal of particulate material by filtration and subsequent gamma spectral analysis, Sr-89, Sr-90 determination, and gross alpha determination, - c) Absorption of halogen radionuclides on a charcoal filter and subsequent gamma spectral analysis. - d) Analysis of water vapor in a gas sample for tritium using liquid scintillation techniques. - e) Carbon-14 curies were calculated using the guidance of "Estimation of Carbon-14 in Nuclear Power Plant Gaseous Effluents", TR 1021106, EPRI, Palo Alto, CA:2010
+- a) Gamma spectral analysis for fission and activation gases, - b) Removal of particulate material by filtration and subsequent gamma spectral analysis, Sr-89, Sr-90 determination, and gross alpha determination, - c) Absorption of halogen radionuclides on a charcoal filter and subsequent gamma spectral analysis. - d) Analysis of water vapor in a gas sample for tritium using liquid scintillation techniques. - e) Carbon-14 curies were calculated using the guidance of "Estimation of Carbon-14 in Nuclear Power Plant Gaseous Effluents", TR 1021106, EPRI, Palo Alto, CA: 2010 a) Sampling Error

 Both units share portions of the gaseous waste treatment system and generally all gaseous releases from the shared system are allocated on a 50/50 basis to each unit.

-Meteorological data for the period January 2015 through December 2015, in the form of Joint Frequency Distribution Tables, are maintained on site.
+Meteorological data for the period January 2019 through December 2019, in the form of Joint Frequency Distribution Tables, are maintained on site.